theminer02/TubeStats-JS/README.md

 ## Info
 A Discord-Bot that collects and sends YouTube stats for a provided channel.

-The original Bot rebuild in JavaScript.
+The original bot remade in JavaScript.

 ---